Tishnagi Dil Ki: Location

 Drama is shot in northern Pakistan mainly in Murree and Nathia Gali.
 Scenes were also shot in Karachi.

 Azfar stated, "Even though our team was very accommodating and professional, my experience shooting up north was not as colorful as I had expected.
 Basically the locals there weren't very facilitating and gave us a tough time shooting."

 Soundtrack

-The original soundtrack of Tishnagi Dil Ki is sang and composed by Faakhir Mehmood and Rose Merry while the lyrics are penned down by Fatima Najeeb.
+The original soundtrack of Tishnagi Dil Ki is sung and composed by Faakhir Mehmood and Rose Merry while the lyrics are penned down by Fatima Najeeb.
 The song is available on Patari.

 Release

 The drama debuted on March 8, 2017.
 It ended on 17 July 2017 post Eid.